mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 ![Packet pane with MongoDB but without fields]({{ "/assets/creating-wireshark-dissectors-1/packet-pane-1.png" | absolute_url }})

-Finally, we have to assign the protocol to a port.
+Finally, we must assign the protocol to a port.
 In my case, I'll use port 59274, because that's the port I use to connect to the Mongo database.

 ```lua
 local tcp_port = DissectorTable.get("tcp.port")